vaibhavvemani/vaibhavvemani/README.md

-- 👋 Hi, I’m @vaibhavvemani
+- 👋 Haii, I’m @vaibhavvemani.
-- 👀 I’m interested in Artificial Inteligence, Robotics, and Cyber Security
+- 👀 I’m interested in anything and everything programming, video games, and F1.
-- 🌱 I’m currently learning Python, C, and JavaScript
+- 🌱 I’m currently learning Machine learning and Web Development.
-- 📫 How to reach me: vaibhavvemani@gmail.com
+- 📫 You can reach me at: vaibhavvemani@gmail.com

 <!---
 vaibhavvemani/vaibhavvemani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.